 “That was a gradual process for me.
 It started when I got to grips with mindful eating and I felt more confident about my ability to address the issues I had.
 My journey to body confidence was a slow one, it grew as I became more physically active and understood that there is so much more to me than what I look like, or what I weigh.

 Then I got to work on understanding what can help us develop a positive Body Image.
-I went on a weekend workshop in London hosted by two experts in the field, Marci Evans and Fiona Sutherland.
-I learnt so much about the evidence and the research and understood that my thoughts on Body Image were backed up by the research.”
+I attended some further training in London hosted by two experts in the field, Marci Evans and Fiona Sutherland.
+I learnt so much about the evidence and the research behind this approach and understood that my personal experience of my Body Image journey was backed up by the research.”